mindspore-ai/docs/tutorials/source_en/advanced/compute_graph/combine.md

 class Mul(nn.Cell):
     """Define a class to implement the x self multiplication."""
-    @ms_function  # Use ms_function to modify the function.
+    @jit  # Use jit to modify the function.
 This function is executed in static graph mode. def construct(self, x):
         x = x * x
         x = x * x